victoria-klein/symmetry_py/README.md

 It returns a Python dictionary with keys `'primary_invariants'` and `'equivariants'`, with values of a list of primary invariants and equivariants respectively.
 These are all given as SymPy matrices of SymPy expressions.
 The matrices are dimension dim$(g_\theta)$ and the variables are in $x_1,...,x_n$ where $n=\text{dim}g_\rho$.

 ```
+from finite_groups import dihedral
+from finite_equivariants import equis
+import sympy as sp

 gtheta = dihedral(n,[5,5]) # This representation of D4 has dimension 4
 grho = dihedral(n,[5]) # This representation of D4 has dimension 2